eVocaTiv/ZentorsUI/README.md

 ## Some of the features of the login.
 ### Alerts
 Informative alerts at the bottom of the form for failed login & register attempts.
+In the actual UI, colors will wary depending upon the severity of the alert.
+A very common fallback pattern is to include 'Forgot Password?' in the alert.
 <p align="center"><img src="screenshots/Zentors Login Error.JPG" /></p>

 ### An simplistic register portal
 A simplistic register / login portal switchable at the click of a button.
 Descriptive with placeholders & buttons with ample areas and spacing for a fluent user experience.
 The elements are intentionally large and logically close to adhere to the UX laws of proximity, similarity and Fitt's law.
 <p align="center"><img src="screenshots/Zentors Login Screenshot.JPG" /></p>
-A customized switch for mentor / mentee login which makes for a easy sign up.
+A customized switch for mentor / mentee login which makes for an intuitive switch.
+Since the bigger audience would be Mentees, the switch has this default value.
 <p align="center"><img src="screenshots/Zentors Mentor.JPG" /></p>

 ### Dashboard skeleton
 A similar fashioned dashboard which greets the username logged in ( 'user' in this case ).
 Using the native 'password' type in the form allows for google's password caching.
+This obviates the need for entering the password everytime.
+On top of that, implementing cookies ensures that the user is logged in across all tabs in this session, and would be redirected to their dashboard automatically.
 <p align="center"><img src="screenshots/Zentors Password Update Screenshot.JPG" /></p>

 ### Architecture plan